 A coat of white paint can enhance an exposed brick wall, adding a light, bright and contemporary feel to a living room, as well as understated interest and texture.

-To complement the laid back feel achieved by exposed brick, pick out fittings in raw wood, such as the shelving (below), and layer natural colours and tones against it, as with these house plants and the grouping of pendant lighting.
+To complement the laid-back feel achieved by exposed brick, pick out fittings in raw wood, and layer natural colors and tones against it, as with these house plants and the grouping of pendant lighting.

 If you're a fan of the gallery wall trend, consider opting for white as a base that you can build on.
-Mismatching frames, prints, clocks and other forms of wall art is the easiest way to create a personal and unique finish.
+Mismatching frames, prints, clocks and other forms of wall art is the easiest way to create a personal and unique finish plus add a bit of pattern to a white living room.
 Don't be afraid to make adjustments until you reach a combination you're satisfied with.

 Like the idea of a gallery wall but don't know where to start?
 There's lots of inspiration in our gallery wall design ideas.

 If you like the idea of a gallery wall, but not the idea of hammering tons of tiny pins into the wall (renters, am I right?), prop and layer large prints against the wall.
-Opting for prints in tones that match your white scheme creates understated interest, though a pop of colour can make a nice addition, too.
+Opting for prints in tones that match your white living room scheme creates understated interest, though a pop of color can make a nice addition, too.

 If your style is more boho-inspired, choosing furniture and home accessories in wood, wicker and other natural materials is the easiest way to achieve the desired outcome.

-Less is definitely more in a boho-inspired space, so keep colour, furniture and other possessions to a minimum.
+Less is definitely more in a boho-inspired space, so keep color, furniture and other possessions to a minimum.
 House plants make a stylish addition, however, so don't be afraid to buy an abundance.

-Not sure which houseplants will suit your space?
-Our guide to everything you need to know about house plants talks you through the options.
+Not sure which house plants will suit your space?
+Our guide to everything you need to know about common house plants talks you through the options.

-Love this look?
-See more like it (with added colour) in our boho design ideas.
+- Love this look?
+See more like it (with added color) in our boho design ideas.

 One of the main draws of a white living room is the light and bright feeling it evokes.
-This can (and should) be enhanced by maximising natural light within a space.
+This can (and should) be enhanced by maximizing natural light within a space.

-Choose your bulb colour carefully in a white living room – cold white halogens will make the room feel cool at night; warmer-toned bulbs will make it feel more welcoming.
+Choose your bulb color carefully in a white living room – cold white halogens will make the room feel cool at night; warmer-toned bulbs will make it feel more welcoming.

 If you live in a period property, consider how to draw attention to distinct and stylish architectural features that really enhance a white living room.
 We love how a display of artworks and finds make a focal point of this original fireplace; the just off-white chimney breast wall and warm-toned upholstery make for an inviting space, too.

-11. Incorporate the trend for pink into your white living room
+22. Incorporate pink into your white living room

-The beauty of a white living room is how easily it can be accessorised (and therefore totally redesigned) in accordance with changes in your taste or interiors trends.
+The beauty of a white living room is how easily it can be accessorized (and therefore totally redesigned) in accordance with changes in your taste or interiors trends.

 Using upholstery to give a white living room a totally new look and to incorporate the trend for pink is one way to go.
 Of course, you needn't go as far as this with your room – a scattering of smoky pink cushions on a pale grey sofa; a single throw on a neutral-toned chair or even a pile of books with pink spines piled on a coffee table will do the trick.

-Love the trend for pink?
-See more of our favourite pink room ideas.
+- Love the trend for pink?
+See more of our favorite pink room ideas.

 Just because your interior taste is stripped back and simple, it doesn't mean it can't be warm and welcoming.

-We love the idea of including a statement wood burning stove in a simple scheme, creating a stunning focal point that commands attention.
-Browse our pick of the best wood burning and multi-fuel stoves.
+We love the idea of including a statement wood-burning stove in a simple white living room scheme, creating a stunning focal point that commands attention.
+Browse our pick of the best wood-burning and multi-fuel stoves.

 Looking for white living room design ideas that stretch space?
 It's not all in the decor: picking furniture designed for a small space will make a big difference, too.
-If space allows, opt for a small corner sofa to maximise both space and that cosy feeling, but pick low-slung pieces that don't take up space (visually) and that allow light to bounce around the room more freely.
+If space allows, opt for a small corner sofa to maximize both space and that cozy feeling, but pick low-slung pieces that don't take up space (visually) and that allows light to bounce around the room more freely.

-Mix white, off white and a deep forest green for a really fresh, clean look.
+Mix white, off-white and a deep forest green for a really fresh, clean look.
 Add in some elements of light wood just to soften the look and you're golden.
-We also love how this rich velvet green sofa from Neptune contrasts, but at the same time totally works with, the fresh floral print sofa, not a combo you would think to go for but it stops the room looking too symmetrical.
+We also love how this rich velvet green chair sits in this sun-filled nook, the perfect use of an awkward alcove.